Andres-Landeo/GRUPO-09-ISB-2025-II/Proyecto/Informe final.md

 ## **9. Referencias**
 [1] M. J. Y. Tung, G. A. Lantz, A. D. Lopes, and L. Berglund, “Injuries in weightlifting and powerlifting: an updated systematic review,” BMJ Open Sport & Exercise Medicine, vol. 10, no. 4, 2024, doi: 10.1136/bmjsem-2023-001884.

 [2] S. M. Cerqueira, R. Vilas Boas, J. Figueiredo, and C. P. Santos, “A comprehensive dataset of surface electromyography and self-perceived fatigue levels for muscle fatigue analysis,” Sensors, vol. 24, no. 24, p.
-8081, 2024.
+8081, 2024, doi: 10.3390/s24248081.

-[3] J. Sun et al., “Application of Surface Electromyography in Exercise Fatigue,” Frontiers in Systems Neuroscience, 2022.
+[3] J. Sun et al., “Application of Surface Electromyography in Exercise Fatigue,” Frontiers in Systems Neuroscience, 2022, doi: 10.3389/fnsys.2022.893275.

+[4] O. S. Ekundayo and A. E. Ezugwu, “Deep learning: Historical overview from inception to actualization, models, applications and future trends,” Applied Soft Computing, p.
+113378, 2025, doi: 10.1016/j.asoc.2025.113378.

+[5] V. Sheth, U. Tripathi, and A. Sharma, “A comparative analysis of machine learning algorithms for classification purpose,” Procedia Computer Science, vol. 215, pp. 422–431, 2022, doi: 10.1016/j.procs.2022.12.044.

+[6] L. Breiman and A. Cutler, “RFtools – for predicting and understanding data,” in Interface Workshop, 2004, pp. 1–62.

-[4] H. M. Qassim et al., “Proposed Fatigue Index for the Objective Detection of Muscle Fatigue Using Surface Electromyography,” Sensors, vol. 22, no. 5, p.
-1900, 2022.
+[7] H. M. Qassim et al., “Proposed Fatigue Index for the Objective Detection of Muscle Fatigue Using Surface Electromyography,” Sensors, vol. 22, no. 5, p.
+1900, 2022, doi: 10.3390/s22051900.

 ---